The reverse burden of proof is an integral part of consumer legislation and reinforces your consumer rights.

 Firms need to realise that a seamless and enjoyable customer service experience will encourage customer loyalty.
 Customers have various platforms to air their grievances and are becoming increasingly savvy about their consumer rights.

 What are your experiences with car dealerships?
-Do you have any stories to share?
+Have you been able to apply the reverse burden of proof to resolve a dispute?